awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-boot.md

 1. Launch a new instance using the newly\-created AMI\.
 All new instances created from this AMI will inherit the same boot mode\.

 1. To verify that the new instance has the expected boot mode, use the [describe\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command\.

+## UEFI variables<a name="uefi-variables"></a>

+When you launch an instance where the boot mode is set to UEFI, a key\-value store for variables is created\.
+The store can be used by UEFI and the instance operating system for storing UEFI variables\.

+UEFI variables are used by the boot loader and the OS to configure early system startup\.
+They allow the OS to manage certain settings of the boot process, like the boot order\.

+**Warning**
+Operating systems often provide read access to local processes for any UEFI variable\.
+You should never store sensitive data, such as passwords or personally identifiable information, in the UEFI variable store\.